Essential Latin American Ingredients for Authentic Holiday Cooking

 4. Epazote: The Herbal Secret Weapon

-Epazote is an herb with a pungent, slightly medicinal flavor that is commonly used in Mexican and Central American cooking.
+Epazote has a slight medicinal flavor that is commonly used in ethnic cooking.
 It’s often added to bean dishes to reduce gas and enhance flavor.

 How to Use Epazote